 - Upon landing in Melbourne, activate mobile data and data roaming for that line.

-If you're unsure whether your phone supports eSIM, check how to find out if your phone is eSIM compatible before buying.
-And if it's your first time, the guide on how to activate an eSIM will walk you through it step-by-step.
-With Spanish support available, if anything gets stuck, you can resolve it in minutes.
+If you're not sure what an eSIM is exactly and how it differs from a physical card, here's what a virtual eSIM is explained from scratch.
+And if it's your first time installing one, the guide on how to install an eSIM will walk you through it step-by-step.
+With Spanish-language support available, if anything gets stuck, you can resolve it without having to be physically in a store.

 Does the Melbourne eSIM work for all of Australia?

 Yes.
-There are no city-exclusive plans: the eSIM you buy is for Australia and works the same in Melbourne, Sydney, Cairns, or on the Great Ocean Road.
+There are no city-exclusive plans: the eSIM you buy is for Australia and works equally well in Melbourne, Sydney, Cairns, or on the Great Ocean Road.
 With a single plan, you have coverage throughout the country for the contracted days, without buying anything extra when changing cities.

 Do I have internet as soon as I land in Tullamarine?

 Yes, if you installed it before flying.
-When you turn off airplane mode at Melbourne Airport and have data roaming activated for the eSIM line, you'll connect to the Australian network in seconds.
-This way, you can order a taxi or the SkyBus to the city center without looking for a SIM store.
+When you turn off airplane mode at Melbourne airport and have data roaming activated for the eSIM line, you connect to the Australian network in seconds.
+This way you can order a taxi or the SkyBus to the city center without looking for a SIM card store.

 How many GB do I need for a weekend in Melbourne?

-For a weekend of normal use (maps, social media, and messaging), 2-3 GB should be fine.
-If you make a lot of video calls or watch videos on the go, increase to 3-5 GB.
+For a weekend of normal use (maps, social media, and messaging), 2-3 GB will be fine.
+If you make a lot of video calls or watch videos on the go, upgrade to 3-5 GB.
 Using the hotel's Wi-Fi at night for large downloads helps extend your plan.

 Can I continue using WhatsApp with my usual number?

 Yes.
 The eSIM gives you data in Australia, but your WhatsApp number and apps remain the same because they work over the internet.
 You keep your main line for SMS and calls if you wish, and use the eSIM only for browsing.
-This is the most convenient dual-SIM setup for travel.
+It's the most convenient dual-SIM setup for traveling.

 Does it work on excursions outside the city?

 Yes.
 On the Great Ocean Road, Phillip Island, or the Mornington Peninsula, coverage is good on main roads and in towns.
-In some very isolated rural stretches, the signal may drop, so it's advisable to download offline maps before setting off, but the eSIM remains active throughout the country.
+In some very isolated rural sections, the signal may drop, so it's advisable to download offline maps before leaving, but the eSIM remains active throughout the country.

 Conclusion

-A trip to Melbourne is much more enjoyable with internet from the moment you land: maps, transportation, reservations, and photos without relying on Wi-Fi.
-Since the eSIM is for Australia, the same plan covers the city and any route you take afterward.
-Choose your GB according to your days, install it at home, and arrive at Tullamarine with your Australia eSIM ready to connect.
+A getaway to Melbourne is much more enjoyable with internet from the moment you land: maps, transport, reservations, and photos without relying on Wi-Fi.
+Since the eSIM is for Australia, the same plan covers the city and any route you take afterwards.
+Choose the GB according to your days, install it at home, and arrive in Tullamarine with your Australia eSIM ready to connect.
 Activate it before flying and start your trip connected from minute one.